×

 Nonsurgical treatment options for hand and wrist arthritis include:

-After any joint reconstruction surgery, there is a period of recovery.
+After any joint reconstruction surgery, there will be a period of recovery.
 Length of recovery time varies by individual and depends on the extent of the surgery performed.
-However, patients can typically return to most, if not all, normal activities in about three months after the procedure.
+However, patients can typically return to most, if not all, normal activities about three months after the procedure.

 Raleigh Orthopaedic Clinic is committed to providing patients across Wake County with the highest quality care for all manner of hand and wrist injuries and conditions, including arthritis of the hand and wrist.
 We will work closely with you to understand your symptoms and develop a comprehensive treatment plan, tailored specifically to your needs.
 Contact us today for more information or to schedule an appointment near you.